Students don’t just observe new environments.

 • a balance of structured activities and independent, real-world engagement

-For over 30 years, ENCOUNTERS has worked with
+For over 30 years, ENCOUNTERS has built programs through long-term partnerships with schools, families, and communities worldwide.

 Clear communication.